howgoods/Diamond-color-centers-python-code/README.md

-This project was done by TEMA, Department of Mechanical Engineering, University of Aveiro, Instituto de Engenharia de Sistemas e Computadores - Microssistemas e Nanotecnologia and Department of Physics and Astronomy, Trent University, and was gratefully acknowledged by The Horizon Europe (HORIZON), HORIZON-MSCA-2023-PF-01, Grant101149632–GDSNL, project UID 00481 Centre for Mechanical Technology and Automation (TEMA) and project CarboNCT, 2022.03596.PTDC (DOI: 10.54499/2022.03596.PTDC).
+This project was done by TEMA, Department of Mechanical Engineering, University of Aveiro, Instituto de Engenharia de Sistemas e Computadores - Microssistemas e Nanotecnologia (Portugal), and Department of Physics and Astronomy, Trent University(Canada), and was gratefully acknowledged by The Horizon Europe (HORIZON), HORIZON-MSCA-2023-PF-01, Grant101149632–GDSNL, project UID 00481 Centre for Mechanical Technology and Automation (TEMA), and project CarboNCT, 2022.03596.PTDC (DOI: 10.54499/2022.03596.PTDC).

 This program consists of three main parts:
 1. Data